 Triggers for Arm Pain & hand numbness

 Stress –numbness, weakness, tingling and pain in the arm or hand can follow times of higher stress.
-In these instances the brain works hard on the stressful event and arm symptoms can result.
+In these instances the brain works harder on the stressful event and arm symptoms can result.

-Specific head movements – moving the head in certain ways can pinch the nerve in the neck which control the arm and hand, triggering an attack.
+Specific Head Movements – moving the head in certain ways can pinch the nerves in the neck which control the arm and hand, triggering an attack.
 This can also happen after injuries to the neck or head.